lmalhaim/photographer-portfolio/README.md

 # React + TypeScript + Vite
 - to run: npm run dev
-- to deploy: npm run predploy? npm run deploy
+- to deploy: npm run predploy? npm run deploy  (to push to gh-pages)